 There is a lot of false information out there about food stamps and the people who receive them.
 It’s important to separate the common myths and misconceptions from the truth about food stamps — such as, just who are those 1 in 7 of our neighbors who rely on them?

 Legislators at both the federal and state level – typically self-described conservatives – regularly try to place limits on the Supplemental Nutrition Assistance Program (SNAP, or “food stamps”).
 In recent years, they have tried to cut food stamp funding at every opportunity.
 They propose rules to humiliate and demonize recipients of food stamps and other welfare programs, which they claim create a “culture of dependency.”
+President Trump wants the biggest cut to the program in decades.

 The fight continues to protect food assistance benefits as the first line of defense against both hunger and poverty.
 A key part of this is making sure people understand how the food stamps program works, who it helps, and how much it costs.